 Redress shall be limited to the removal of the harmful effects of the academic evaluation in question.

-Procedure – A student must adhere to the following procedure if he/she believes an evaluation by a faculty member was not made in a manner consistent with the above policy.
+Procedure – A student must adhere to the following procedure if they believe an evaluation by a faculty member was not made in a manner consistent with the above policy.

 Within 15 working days after the next semester’s classes begin, the student must consult with the instructor concerned and make every effort to resolve the issue.
 The instructor must give the student an answer in writing explaining how the grade was earned within five (5) working days of the student’s inquiry.
 If consultation with the faculty member does not occur within 15 days after the beginning of the next semester’s classes, the student may request the Student Academic Petitions Committee (SAPC) for an extension upon a sufficient show of cause.
 Except for cause, the extension must be requested within the first five (5) weeks of class.